-- a. at the end of the next ordinary Annual General Meeting if the member no longer meets the above requirements, or - b. at the end of the ordinary Annual General Meeting in the calendar year in which the member reaches the age of 67.
+- at the end of the next ordinary Annual General Meeting if the member no longer meets the above a. requirements, or - at the end of the ordinary Annual General Meeting in the calendar year in which the member reaches the b. age of 67.